top of page

 Organisational Skills

-I am passionate about enabling neuro-divergent students shift from negative to positive self-belief that triggers growth and life changes.
-I have in the past fifteen years worked in primary, secondary, and higher education settings to facilitate their study skills and independent learning in developing new confidence in their identity and fulfilling their potential.
-Having family members with autism has given me the means to connect and understand the struggles that students with autism face at Higher Education.
+I am passionate about enabling neurodivergent students to shift from negative to positive self-belief that triggers growth and life changes.
+Since 2007, I have worked in primary, secondary, and higher education settings to facilitate their study skills and independent learning, helping them develop new confidence in their identity and fulfil their potential.
+Having autistic family members has given me the means to connect and understand the struggles autistic students face in Higher Education.

-Transition to university is especially difficult for students with autism due to the sudden increase in independence, higher social and academic demands, having to manage without family support, challenges with navigating daily university life, emerging adulthood (Thompson et al., 2018), reduced access to personalised support (Scott & Sedgewick, 2021), and autism stigma amongst staff and other students (Vincent & Ralston, 2020).
-With the increasing number of university students with autism transitioning into first year, it is crucial that adequate access and appropriate interventions are tailored around their needs commencing before Freshers' week and running into the first academic semester.
+Transition to university is especially difficult for autistic students due to the sudden increase in independence, higher social and academic demands, reduced access to personalised support, and autism stigma amongst staff and other students.
+With the increasing number of autistic university students transitioning into their first year, it is crucial that adequate access and appropriate supports are tailored to their needs.

 bottom of page